App-vNext/Polly/docs/strategies/retry.md

 ---

 The retry **reactive** resilience strategy re-executes the same callback method if its execution fails.
 Failure can be an `Exception` or a result object indicating unsuccessful processing.
 Between the retry attempts the retry strategy waits a specified amount of time.
-You have a fine-grained control how to calculate the next delay.
-The retry strategy stops re-performing the same callback when it either runs out of the maximum allowed retry attempts or an unhandled exception is thrown / unhandled result object is returned.
+You have fine-grained control over how to calculate the next delay.
+The retry strategy stops invoking the same callback when it reaches the maximum allowed number of retry attempts or an unhandled exception is thrown / result object indicating a failure is returned.

 ## Usage